oracle/pgql-lang/pages/pgql-1.1-spec.md

    - The symbol `:=` has changed into the keyword `AS`.
    - The inlined expressions (`WITH` construct) are moved to an optional `WHERE` clause.

-   For example, the following is a query in PGQL 1.0 and PGQL 1.1 syntax:
+   For example, the following is a query in both PGQL 1.0 (top) and PGQL 1.1 (bottom):

    ```sql
      /* PGQL 1.0 */